-Academic and Professional Programs provides professional continuing education programs valleywide.
+Academic and Professional Programs provides professional continuing education programs throughout the Phoenix metropolitan area.
 These ongoing programs are intended to improve professional competence and address current issues and trends, and are offered to adult learners in collaboration with ASU colleges, other educational providers, professional associations, and public and private organizations.
 In addition, the Elderhostel Program, a series of challenging, thought-provoking college-level courses, is offered to people over 55.
-For more information, call 480/965-3046.
+For more information, call 480/965-9200.

-The Nonprofit Management Institute is offered by the College of Extended Education and the United Way.
+The Nonprofit Management Institute is offered by the College of Extended Education and the Valley of the Sun United Way.
 This program is designed to enhance the management skills of those who serve nonprofit human services groups, hospitals, government agencies, churches, private schools, art organizations, environmental groups, and others in the nonprofit sector.
-For more information, see "Nonprofit Management Certificate Program," page 260, or call 480/965-9200.
+For more information, see "Nonprofit Management Certificate Program," page 687, or call 480/965-9200.